Dry needling Brisbane

 These are small points in the body that develop in muscles that are overly tight.

 Also, the achiness and twitching brought on by dry needling is the type of thing acupuncturists actively seek during many needling techniques.
-And we’ve been seeking these responses for two millennia.

 So if you’re thinking the two therapies are the same thing, you’re correct.